TVS (Polish TV channel): Year 2008

+Year 2009

-At the sart of 2009, it was decided to broadcast the films on a regular basis.
-In March 2009, teletext was introduced.
-On March 29, 2009, TVS prepared the "TVS Open Day" with performances by stars of the Silesian stage.
+At the start of 2009, it was decided to broadcast TV drama, entertainment shows and movie films on a regular basis.
+In March 2009, Teletext was introduced.
+On 29 March 2009, TVS prepared the "TVS Open Day" with performances by stars from the Silesian entertainment stage.

-In October, Marek Czyż becomes the new program director of the station.
-He replaces Sławomir Zieliński, who left the station two months earlier.
+In October 2009, Marek Czyż became the new TVS program director until 2011.
+Czyż replaced Sławomir Zieliński, who left the station two months earlier.

 Transmission

 Profile

 Since the beginning of the station's existence, its programs informed mainly about events from the Silesia region.
 TVS also broadcasts programs promoting Silesia, its culture, history, traditions and regional Schlager music—where TVS together with Radio Silesia 96.2 FM actively engages in the promotional process of regional music artists on the Silesian music stage.
 The main programme subjects related to the Silesia region and the Silesian Voivodship dominate.

 In addition to information, journalistic and entertainment programmes, TVS also airs iconic Polish and foreign drama programmes such as Magnum, P.I., Murder, She Wrote, Miami Vice and Kojak with soundtrack voice-over translation.
 Since 2011, a gradual process of expanding the nature of the television station and changing the format to include nationwide events whilst maintaining a regional character of information has begun.
 The station broadcasts 24 hours a day.